S3L-ShanghaiTech/DeJITLeak/README.md

 ## Requirements

+* OS:
-* DeJITLeak is developed and tested under Ubuntu 20.04 x86_64 and JDK 8.
+  - DeJITLeak is developed and tested under Ubuntu 20.04 x86_64.
+  - Other Debian or Debian-based Linux systems may also work.
+We tested it on Ubuntu 18.04 and Ubuntu 22.04.
 * Git (>= 2.16.2, version control)
 * Apache Maven (>= 3.6.3, for Joana compilation)
 * Apache Ant (>= 1.9.6, for Joana compilation)
 * JDK8 (openjdk recommended)
+* Python3 (>= 3.7, with pandas and tqdm installed, for running the evaluation scripts)
+* Octave (>= 6.2.0, for measuring leakage)
+* Docker (optional, for [Docker Setup](#docker-setup) only)
+* gdown (optional, for downloading JVM from Google Drive in command line)

 ## Structure

 * src: contains both part of DeJITLeak
-  - flow: flow analyser based on Joana
+  - type: type inference based on Joana
   - jvm: patched openjdk for fine-grained JIT control
   - side-channel-analyser: script for quantifying leakage